 This course is designed to provide students with the opportunity to synthesize theoretical and clinical experiences from previous nursing courses into a capstone experience.
 Students will integrate knowledge and skills acquired throughout the program including: nursing research, critical thinking, information technology, cultural competence, care coordination, leadership and management, and collaborative communication skills.
-Prerequisite: NUR 323, 423.
+Prerequisite: NUR 465.

-NUR 493 Senior Preceptorship (3 hours, spring) This clinical course is the culmination of the baccalaureate nursing curriculum combining a preceptorship experience in a diverse patient, family, and community health care environment.
+NUR 493 Senior Preceptorship (3 hours, spring)

+This clinical course is the culmination of the baccalaureate nursing curriculum combining a preceptorship experience in a diverse patient, family, and community health care environment.
 This course focuses on the student's ability to integrate the concepts from their broad liberal arts education foundation with nursing knowledge, technical skills, and the core values acquired from their School of Nursing curriculum.
-Prerequisites: All previous nursing course work.
+Prerequisites: NUR 465.